flux-framework/flux-core/doc/man1/flux-shell.rst

   **rank**
     The rank of the current shell within the job.
   **size**
-    The number of flux-shell processes participating in this job.
+    The number of :program:`flux shell` processes participating in this job.
   **ntasks**
     The total number of tasks in this job.
   **service**